-- In a separate bowl, combine flours, oats, baking soda and salt.
+- In a separate bowl, combine flour, oats, baking soda and salt.
 Whisk to combine.

-- Remove bowl from mixer and fold in M&M’s and chocolate chips.
+- Remove bowl from mixer and use a spatula to fold in the M&M’s, chocolate chips and white chocolate chips.

-- Using an 2 TBSP cookie scoop or a ¼ cup measuring cup, scoop cookie dough generously onto prepared baking pans.
+- Using a two tablespoon cookie scoop, scoop the cookie dough onto the prepared baking pans.
 For evenly baked cookies, weight each ball of dough.
-These cookies are 2 ounces each.
+The cookies you see here are 2 ounces each.

-- Cool on baking sheets for 10 minutes before transferring to a wire rack to cool completely.
+- Remove the cookies from the oven.
+Cool on baking sheets for 10 minutes before transferring to a wire rack to cool completely.